z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 When you have all your components registered and configured adequately, you can resolve them from the container or a [scope](/docs/guides/scopes) by requesting their [service type](/docs/getting-started/glossary#service-type--implementation-type).

 During a service's resolution, the container walks through the entire [resolution tree](/docs/getting-started/glossary#resolution-tree) and instantiates all dependencies required for the service construction.
-When the container encounters any violations of [these rules](/docs/diagnostics/validation#resolution-validation) *(circular dependencies, missing required services, lifetime misconfigurations)* during the walkthrough, it lets you know that something is wrong by throwing the appropriate exception.
+When the container encounters any violations of [these rules](/docs/diagnostics/validation#resolution-validation) *(circular dependencies, missing required services, lifetime misconfigurations)* during the walkthrough, it lets you know that something is wrong by throwing a specific exception.

 ## Injection patterns

 <CodeDescPanel>
 <div>

 **Constructor injection** is the *primary dependency injection pattern*.
-It encourages the organization of the dependencies to a single place - the constructor.
+It encourages the organization of dependencies to a single place - the constructor.

 Stashbox, by default, uses the constructor that has the most parameters it knows how to resolve.
-This behavior is configurable through *[constructor selection](/docs/configuration/registration-configuration#constructor-selection)*.
+This behavior is configurable through [constructor selection](/docs/configuration/registration-configuration#constructor-selection).

-*[Property / field injection](/docs/configuration/registration-configuration#property-field-injection)* is also supported in cases where constructor injection is not applicable.
+[Property/field injection](/docs/configuration/registration-configuration#property-field-injection) is also supported in cases where constructor injection is not applicable.

 :::info
-[Constructor selection](/docs/configuration/container-configuration#constructor-selection) and [property / field injection](/docs/configuration/container-configuration#auto-member-injection) is also configurable container-wide.
+[Constructor selection](/docs/configuration/container-configuration#constructor-selection) and [property/field injection](/docs/configuration/container-configuration#auto-member-injection) is also configurable container-wide.
 :::

 </div>